GeminiDRSoftware/IRAF_VM_tutorial/source/installation.rst

 Get the installation files
 ==========================

-* Download the IRAF VM disk image file (``gemini-IRAF-CO7-2022.07.tar.gz``) from |disk_image|.
+* Download the IRAF VM disk image file (``gemini-IRAF-CO7-2022.07.zip``) from |disk_image|.
 This is 5GB in size, so will take a while to transfer.

+  - If you're using Apple's Safari Web browser, it will probably unzip the file for you automatically.
+Otherwise, you can open a terminal window, go to the directory where the file was downloaded (usually ``cd Downloads``) and type ``unzip gemini-IRAF-CO7-2022.07.zip`` (or use another archive manager) to extract it.

-  - To ensure the integrity of the download, you can open a terminal window, type ``shasum Downloads/gemini-IRAF-CO7-2022.07.tar.gz`` (substituting whatever path you downloaded it to) and verify that the resulting checksum is ``bad2bf9e46556b7ada7c62a1972b3a96807854a8``; if not, you should try downloading again.
+  - To ensure the integrity of the download, type ``shasum gemini-IRAF-CO7-2022.07.qcow2`` and verify that the resulting checksum is ``932d9db4224429cb326bfe969253ec9e75253dcc``; if not, you should try downloading again.

 * If you don't already have Anaconda installed on your host machine, download it from |anaconda_downloads| (noting the non-commercial